PASCAL JOLIVET VINEYARD

 In 1995, the first Pouilly Fumé vineyard of 6.5 hectares (16 acres) was bought in Tracy-sur-Loire.
 Reporting on Jolivet's Sancerre vintages from 1995 and 1996.

 Wine Spectator magazine twice ranks Pascal Jolivet's white Sancerre among the top 100 best wines of the year, a remarkable back-to-back achievement.

 Encouraged by these successes, a new cellar was built in 2000, using the natural, effects of gravity from harvesting the grapes to the bottling of the wine.

 The estate continued to expand.
-Today, It covers 95 hectares in Sancerre and Pouilly sur Loire.
-These 95 hectares produce 80% of the whole domain; 20% has been sourced from faithful growers loyal to Pascal Jolivet since the 1980s.
+Today, It covers 120 hectares between Sancerre and Pouilly Fumé, 60 hectares in Touraine for "Attitude".
+These 120 hectares produce 80% of the whole domain; 20% has been sourced from faithful growers loyal to Pascal Jolivet since the 1980s.

 Over the years, Pascal has developed his own much recognizable pure and elegant style of wines.
 Pascal practices a biodynamic winemaking, which, in viticultural terms, views the farm as a cohesive, interconnected living system; such pratices extend from the vineyard to the careful handling of the fruit postharvest in the winery.
 In Jolivet's winery following harvest, vinification begins with light must settling followed by juice fermentation with indigenous yeasts; next maturation on lees is fundamental for the concentration and the complexity of all Jolivet wines.
 The process is extremely natural and the slow fermentations nourish and sustainably stabilise the wines using very low levels of sulphur.